orbbec/OrbbecSDK_ROS2/docs/fastdds_tuning.md

-Here's a professional, English version of the document you provided for your client regarding tuning Fast DDS for Orbbec camera usage with ROS2:

----

 # Fast DDS Optimization for Orbbec Camera with ROS2

 When operating with the default configuration, Fast DDS exhibits suboptimal transmission efficiency, resulting in